mnpenner/npm-packages/packages/imut-utils/README.md

 }
 ```

-Where `args` is the current value so that you can add to it, concat it, or chain it with another function from this lib (or another lib, no judgement! -- but do tell me, so I can add it).
+Where `args` is the current value and key so that you can add to it, concat it, or chain it with another function from this lib (or another lib, no judgement! -- but do tell me, so I can add it).